facebook/react/packages/react-events/docs/Press.md

 ### pressRetentionOffset: PressOffset

 Defines how far the pointer (while held down) may move outside the bounds of the element before it is deactivated.
+Once deactivated, the pointer (still held down) can be moved back within the bounds of the element to reactivate it.
 Ensure you pass in a constant to reduce memory allocations.
 Default is `20` for each offset.

 ### preventDefault: boolean = true